Prepare for the LSAT

 Valid Photo ID

-To verify your identity, you’ll need to present a physical, valid international passport or a North American government-issued photo ID.
+To verify your identity, you’ll need to present a physical, valid international passport or U.S./Canadian government-issued photo ID.
 The first and last name on your ID must match the legal name associated with your LSAC account.

 View ID Requirements